Data Inspector

 Delete

-- deleting a run from the Data Inspector.
+— removing the run from the application.

-The check box to the left of the signal name is used to display the signal on the selected coordinate plane.
+The checkbox to the left of the signal name is used to display the signal on the selected coordinate plane.

-Graphs area
+Chart area

 -